...

 This calculation provides you with the percentage that represents the portion of your income that goes toward debt repayments.

-Landlords and property managers rely on the Debit to Income Ratio to ensure that prospective tenants have a healthy financial standing to fulfill their rental obligations.
+Landlords and property managers rely on the Debt to Income Ratio to ensure that prospective tenants have a healthy financial standing to fulfill their rental obligations.
 A low ratio suggests that a tenant has enough income to comfortably cover their debts and monthly rent, reducing the risk of default.
 On the contrary, a high ratio may indicate financial strain, making it challenging for tenants to prioritize rent payments.
 By evaluating this ratio, landlords can make informed decisions that safeguard their rental income and property investments.

 By ensuring that their DTI ratio remains below this threshold, tenants can maintain a healthy balance between their income and debt.
 This benchmark is crucial not only for financial stability but also as an indicator of responsible financial behavior.
 Landlords often use the DTI ratio as a measure of a tenant’s ability to consistently pay rent on time and in full.
 Keeping this ratio in check demonstrates reliability and good financial management, factors that can positively impact a tenant’s rental prospects.